No Tags Found!

 Removal from Screens

-Step 1: First you will have to soften the film entirely, for this get a sheet of plastic or many old plastic bags or garbage bags.
+Step 1: First, you will have to soften the film entirely.
+For this, get a sheet of plastic or many old plastic bags or garbage bags.

 Step 2: Put some newspaper on the dashboard or the rear-parcel tray.
 Spray the entire window with a strong ammonia-based cleaner (Mo-Kleen or Mr. Muscle).
-You can also get ammonium solution from a chemist and dilute it slightly to use.
+You can also get an ammonium solution from a chemist and dilute it slightly to use.

 Step 3: Place the old plastic bags or garbage bags over the ammonia-solution soaked film and leave it like that for about an hour or two, with the car parked in the sun.
 The sun will heat the glass, while the plastic bags will prevent the ammonia solution from evaporating and will instead allow the corrosive solution to soak into the window film and dislodge the film's glue.